 However, I find pagination styles to be a better alternative.
 To answer your question of what is pagination?
 Wikipedia defines pagination styles as dividing a document into discrete pages, either electronic pages or printed pages.
-In simpler terms, the pagination styles is used to divide web content into ( discrete) pages, making the content look easily digestible for a multipage layout.
-In web design, pagination styles are a crucial element, as it is a well-known web organisation method for content mainly applied in content-heavy apps and websites.
+In simpler terms, the pagination style is used to divide web content into ( discrete) pages, making the content look easily digestible for a multipage layout.
+In web design, pagination styles are a crucial element, as it is a well-known web organization method for content mainly applied in content-heavy apps and websites.
 You may also check integrated classes here!

 Using pagination styles allows the UI designer to provide their users with a unique advantage in terms of consideration and easily navigate various content groups.
 Google search results page can be considered a typical pagination example.
 It is also widely used on e-commerce websites such as Amazon or Flipkart or on websites with a lot of content to choose from.